iRNA-COSI/APAeval/utils/README.md

 ### Convert assessment json to .tsv (NO Docker)

-**Description:** Convert a summary workflow output json file to a `.tsv` file using `pandas`. json objects will be flattened, and each object is converted to a table row.
+**Description:** Convert a benchmarking workflow output json file to a `.tsv` file using `pandas`. json objects will be flattened, and each object is converted to a table row.
 Furthermore, the `metric_id` is split into 3 columns "metric", "window_size" and "site_set".
 If more than one json file is provided as input, resulting tables will be concatenated.

 > NOTE: In the current implementation, only OEBs "assessment" type objects will be kept and APAeval *absolute quantification* specific parameters `window_size`, `site_set` and `metrics.metric_id` are expected to be present.This util will most likely have to be adapted for other events.